 - Always link only to relevant websites.
 Linking to something completely off-topic is a huge red flag to search engines.

-- Try to link to authority sites whenever possible, acknowledged experts, trade associations.
-Do not EVER link to spammy, low quality sites.
+- Try to link to authority sites whenever possible, acknowledged experts, and trade associations.
+Do not EVER link to spammy, low-quality sites.

 - If you are worried about your readers not coming back to you after following a link, then just make sure the link automatically opens in a new window.